Hello there -

 To reach out: sarah.polkinghorne@ualberta.ca

-I'm a librarian and information science researcher with a longstanding interest in people’s everyday interactions with information, technology, institutions, and systems.
-I focus on understanding people’s experiences in order to work toward creating positive, equitable change.
-My interests include embodiment, food life, scholarly communications, and methodological advancement in library and information science (LIS).
+I'm a librarian and information science (LIS) researcher with a longstanding focus on people’s everyday interactions with information, technology, institutions, and systems.
+My interests include information practices, critical perspectives on “generative AI,” embodiment, food life, and methodological advancement in LIS.

 Recent Publications